Starter Guide to Requirements Management

 5. Publish the ReqView document template file.

 While the following description of the required steps is somewhat detailed and lengthy, the process is quick and efficient.
-Converting an MS Word document into a ReqView document template takes about an hour, and importing a customer initiation document into ReqView is several hours of work.
+Converting an MS Word document into a ReqView document template takes about an hour, and importing a customer initiation document into ReqView is a several-hour task.
 Naturally, the first one or two imports may take a bit longer.

 Let us describe each step in detail.
 For more information about importing DOCX files to ReqView, see Import Requirements Specification From MS Word.